ofallonlabs/saeedmirshekari/_src/blog/2022-05-19-the-talent-gap-in-data-science-today-and-tomorrow.md

 ---
 layout: blog_base_adil.njk
-title: Data Science Opportunities Today and Tomorrow
+title: Career Opportunities in Data Science Today and Tomorrow
 description: Data Science is a field full of untapped possibilities and opportunities.
 However, the daily demand is increasing, and according to a report published by the US Bureau of Labor Statistics, the number of data